From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 Week 7-8: The Service Delivery Refinement That Made It Permanent

-Cutting clients and raising prices bought breathing room.
-But long-term requires reducing hours per client.
+Cutting clients and raising prices bought breathing room, but long-term health still required reducing hours per client.

 Nora tracked actual hours per client type over 4 weeks: